 Funding Societies' Crowdfunding Platform's Recent Performance

-Funding Societies has a great performance track record, highlighted by its impressive default rate of just 1% since 2015.
+Funding Societies has a great performance track record, highlighted by its impressive default rate of just 1.35%.
 Additionally, the platform has provided impressive returns in recent years.
 With that said, past performance does not guarantee future results and investors must conduct their own research and due diligence on individual investments.

 |Year||Weighted Average Annual Return||Non-Performing Loans (90+ days)|